vkoestline/consumer_track_test/README.md

 ### Install Via Script

-To run the prerequisites.sh script on a clean EC2 instance, first clone this repository, then run:
+To run the prerequisites.sh script on a clean EC2 instance, first clone this repository

 > `git clone https://github.com/vkoestline/consumer_track_test.git consumer_track_test`

+then run:

 > `source prerequisites.sh`

 ### Install Each Component Separately

-These commands will help you install each of the prerequisites as needed.
+Alternatively, you can install the specific components as needed.
+The following are a set of commands that enable the tools to be installed separately.
+Use as needed.

 > `wget https://releases.hashicorp.com/terraform/0.11.7/terraform_0.11.7_linux_amd64.zip`